Kosovo finds temporary fix for energy glitch slowing Europe's clocks

 “If there is no more money then we will have the same situation again,” the Kosovo official warned.

 Kosovo seceded from Serbia in 2008.
-Belgrade, which still refuses to recognise Kosovo, committed to normalise relations with Pristina, key to its progress towards European Union membership.
+Belgrade, which still refuses to recognize Kosovo, committed to normalize relations with Pristina, key to its progress towards European Union membership.
 But little progress has been made.

 A spokeswoman for ENTSO-E said a deal must be reached and the energy put back into the system to restore the frequency.